Spying on the prior of the number of data clusters and the partition distribution in Bayesian cluster analysis: Comparing default priors in Bayesian cluster analysis

-Figure~\ref{fig:priorKplus} visualises the prior probabilities for $K$ and $K_+$ for a sample size of $N=100$ for the three modelling approaches.
+Figure~\ref{fig:priorKplus} shows the prior probabilities for $K$ and $K_+$ for the aforementioned three modelling approaches.
 For all three modelling approaches, clear differences between the imposed prior on $K$ and the implicitly obtained prior for $K_+$ are discernible.

 The DPM approach with $\alpha = 1/3$ puts all mass at $K=\infty$ and hence, only the implicit prior on $K_+$ is visualised.
-This prior is unimodal with mode at $K_+ = 2$ and hardly any mass beyond 10 (i.e., $P(K_+ > 10 | N, \bm{\gamma}) < 10^{-5}$).
+This prior is unimodal with mode at $K_+ = 2$ and hardly any mass is assigned beyond 10.
 This implies that a sparse clustering solution with only a few data clusters has high prior probability, but the homogeneity model is not particularly supported a-priori.
-For the static MFM with a uniform prior $[1, 30]$ on $K$, the differences between the prior on $K$ and $K_+$ are smallest.
-The implicit prior for $K_+$ is slightly increasing until 20 and sharply decreasing afterwards with, naturally, no probability assigned to more than 30 data clusters.
-Slightly increasing probabilities for $K_+$ up to 20 indicates that no penalisation towards a sparse solution is imposed in such a setting.
-By contrast the BNB(1, 4, 3) prior on $K$ has decreasing probabilities for $K$ as well as $K_+$ and both priors have a mode at $K = K_+ = 1$.
-The prior on $K$ has rather fat tails to also allow for larger values a-priori if necessary; the prior on $K_+$ puts most of its mass on the homogeneity model.
-Such a prior setting clearly induces a sparse solution.
+Similarly, as shown in Section~\ref{sec:insp-induc-priors}, the dynamic MFM model with the BNB$(1, 4, 3)$ prior on $K$ is also sparsity-inducing with high prior mass concentrated around values ranging from 1 to 4 on $K_+$.
+However, in contrast to the DPM approach, the homogeneity model is given by far the highest prior probability.
+Finally, the static MFM with a uniform prior $[1, 30]$ on $K$ behaves entirely differently as the differences between the prior on $K$ and $K_+$ are smallest.
+Slightly increasing probabilities for $K_+$ up to 20 indicate that a-priori no penalisation to obtain a sparse solution is imposed in this setting.

-Figure~\ref{fig:priorKplusmetrics} illustrates how the prior mean, the prior standard deviation, the 99\%-quantile of the prior and the prior probability for the homogeneity model $P(K_+ = 1| N, \bm{\gamma})$ vary for the prior on $K_+$ in dependence of the concentration parameter $\alpha$ for the DPM, the Dirichlet parameter $\gamma$ for the static MFM and $\alpha$ for the dynamic MFM.